 “I don’t know why it’s done to be honest, in our community, I really don’t,” Zainub said.
 “Other than just control and keeping certain rituals…because it’s a very exclusive community and they try to keep a lot of secrets…so this is another way of keeping it all…it’s just a form of control really.”

-Tasneem and her niece Khadija are part of the progressive Dawoodi Bohra community in Canada.
-Khadija was not subjected to FGM due to education and understanding within the family.
+An aunt who is part of the progressive Dawoodi Bohra community and underwent female genital mutilation before coming to Canada with her niece who was not subjected to the procedure due to education and understanding within the family years later.

 This idea of “not talking about it” is a big one, and not just in Canada.